Images On / Off

 T:01292 592445 suesimpson33@btinternet.com

 This maturing and constantly changing six-and-a-half acre garden began in 2006.
 There is a wide range of plants from trees to alpines, giving colour and variability all year.
 Next to the road flows the Drumbowie Burn, parallel to which is a woodland border with snowdrops, erythroniums, hellebores, trilliums, rhododendrons and acers.
 Near the house are a raised bed and large collection of troughs, with an interesting range of alpines.
-The garden boasts herbaceous beds, ericaceous garden, screes, three alpine glasshouses with award-winning plants, an extensive Streptocarpus collection, polytunnel, pond and arboretum - underplanted with daffodils, camassia, fritillaries and crocus.
-With a view towards matrimonial harmony, there are two sheds which may be of interest.
+The garden boasts herbaceous beds, ericaceous garden, screes, three alpine glasshouses with award-winning plants, an extensive streptocarpus collection, polytunnel, pond and arboretum - underplanted with daffodils, camassia, fritillaries and crocus.
+Also, there is a potting shed which may be of interest.
 The garden is only 15 minutes from Dumfries House.

 Admission: £6.00, children free